nextcloud/notes-android/FAQ.md

 ### Licensing issues

 The Notes Android app was, is and will always be free.
-Free not as in "free beer" but as in "freedom".
+[Free not as in "free beer" but as in "freedom"](https://www.gnu.org/philosophy/free-sw.en.html).
 I therefore will not accept any solution that requires to include proprietary libraries (also not for the Google Play Store flavor).
-I recommend you to ask your manufacturer to publish a development SDK under a free license and ask them why they sell stuff to you which you in fact do not own.
+Since i am not aware of any proper free SDK for pens, I recommend you to ask your manufacturer to publish a development SDK under a free license and ask them why they sell stuff to you which you in fact do not own.

 ### Hardware issues